Straight Outta Compton (film)

-Straight Outta Compton is a 2015 American biographical drama film that tells the story of hip-hop group N.W.A's rise and fall under manager Jerry Heller.
-The film, directed by F. Gary Gray, stars O’Shea Jackson Jr., Corey Hawkins, and Jason Mitchell as Ice Cube, Dr. Dre, and Eazy-E, respectively.
-Released in August 2015, the film received critical acclaim and was a box office success, grossing $201.6 million worldwide.
+Straight Outta Compton is a 2015 American epic biographical drama film that tells the story of hip-hop group N.W.A's rise and fall under manager Jerry Heller.
+The film, directed by F. Gary Gray, stars O'Shea Jackson Jr., Corey Hawkins, and Jason Mitchell as Ice Cube, Dr. Dre, and Eazy-E, respectively.
+Released by Universal Pictures on August 14, 2015, the film received positive reviews and was a box office success, grossing $201.6 million worldwide.
 Straight Outta Compton earned several awards and nominations, including an Academy Award nomination for Best Original Screenplay and a win for Outstanding Motion Picture at the 47th NAACP Image Awards.

 Plot

-In 1986, Compton, California, is chaotic and crime-ridden thanks to the effects of racism in America, leading to street gangs, drug dealers and police brutality.
-One night, Eazy-E narrowly evades a police raid at a crack house.
+In 1986, Compton, California, Eazy-E narrowly evades a police raid at a crack house.
 The following day, Dr. Dre is struggling with what he wants to do in life and is confronted by his mother for missing a job interview.
 Meanwhile, Ice Cube is a high school senior aspiring to become a rapper.
 Intrigued by Cube's "reality raps" reflecting on the crime, gang violence and police harassment that they and other African Americans have endured recently, Dre convinces Eazy to fund a startup record label, Ruthless Records, with Dre as record producer.
 When their song "Boyz-n-the-Hood" is rejected by a New York rap group, Dre convinces Eazy to perform it instead.
 It becomes a local hit, and Eazy, Cube, Dre, DJ Yella and MC Ren form the group N.W.A ("Niggaz Wit Attitudes").

 Eazy accepts Jerry Heller's offer to manage N.W.A and co-run Ruthless, and Priority Records offers N.W.A a record deal.
 While recording their debut album, Straight Outta Compton (1989), the group is harassed by police due to their race and appearance, prompting Cube to compose a diss track—"Fuck tha Police"—toward the police.
 Having witnessed the altercation and being disgusted by the officers, Heller allows the track without hesitation.
 The album becomes a controversial hit due to its explicit lyrics, and the group's style is dubbed gangsta rap by the press.
 During a 1989 concert tour, the FBI demands that N.W.A not perform "Fuck tha Police", claiming that it encourages violence against law enforcement.
 Police in Detroit forbid them from performing the song, but they perform it anyway.
 The concert stalls and the police arrest the group, resulting in a riot that results in their release.

 Heller delays the individual members' contracts with Ruthless, and when he insists that Cube sign without legal representation, Cube leaves the group.
 His debut solo album, AmeriKKKa's Most Wanted (1990), is released, but when Priority Records is unable to pay him his advance on his next album, he wrecks the label head's office.